Job title: Finance & Human Resources Manager

 - Ensure that the Fund complies with all audit requirements and financial laws in force in Togo and in the countries where the Fund operates;

-- Prepare the audit schedule, coordinate the processes and provide the necessary assistance to the external auditors and internal controllers for the performance of their tasks;
+- Prepare the internal control and audit schedules, coordinate the processes and provide the necessary assistance to the external auditors and internal controllers for the performance of their tasks ;

-- Prepare the Fund’s financial statements and all working documents to be made available to the financial auditors.
+- Prepare the Fund’s financial statements and all working documents to be made available to the financial auditors and internal controllers.

 3.2.A.
 Administratively manage staff

 - Establish and keep up to date administrative personnel files and fulfill legal obligations;

 - Manage employment contracts (drafting, monitoring, suspension, termination);